 Ever since omnichannel came up, its premise was to cater to the preferences of every single customer.
 We argued that this only works if all channels are well-integrated and easily accessible.
 Also, we were certain that it will be consumers, not businesses, that define those channels.

 Sure enough, the playing field has shifted in favor of the channel with the largest following: messaging apps.
-The biggest apps account for a combined total of over 5 billion users worldwide .
+The biggest apps account for a combined total of around 6 billion users worldwide .
 So it’s safe to say that messaging is winning out over all competing channels.
 That’s not counting SMS, the messaging archetype.

 Sure, there’s email.
 But messaging already contains and exceeds the benefits of its biggest competitor in B2C communication.
 What’s more, they’re also the standard for text-based private communication across several generations.